-At a childbirth education class recently, a father-to-be asked a very thought-provoking question: If you have a great care provider (OB/midwife), why do we need to know any of this stuff?
+At a childbirth education class recently, a father-to-be asked a very thought-provoking question: If you have a great care provider (OB/midwife), why do I need childbirth classes?
+Why do we need to know any of this stuff?
 Why not just trust them to make the decisions for you?
-While not comprehensive, here are a few ideas why birth education matters.
+While not comprehensive, here are a few ideas why childbirth education matters.

 Not Every Choice Is a Clinical Choice

 For instance, all of the medical evidence says that breastfeeding is the best choice for both mothers and babies.
 But what if you don’t want to breastfeed?
 Maybe you experienced trauma in your past and it’s too triggering.
 Maybe you know you have to return to work immediately and feel bottle feeding is the best for your family.
 Regardless of the reason, you are the parent and get to make the choice, even if your doctor or midwife recommends something else.

 One Size Doesn’t Fit All